Aenesidemus (book): Reactions

 Reinhold wrote that true skepticism rested on the fact that only the observing subject felt what was in its consciousness.
 The only truth is the subject's notion that there is an object that agrees with its internal mental representation.

-Johann Fichte agreed with Reinhold's subjectivity.
+Johann Gottlieb Fichte agreed with Reinhold's subjectivity.
 He based his own idealism on the observing subject's internal forms of knowledge.
 Arthur Schopenhauer agreed with Schulze: ["Therefore the world as [REPRESENTATION], in which aspect alone we are here considering it, has two essential, necessary, and inseparable halves.
 The one half is the object, whose forms are space and time, and through these plurality.
 But the other half, the subject, does not lie in space and time, for it is whole and undivided in every representing being.
 Hence a single one of these beings with the object completes the world as representation just as fully as do the millions that exist.
 And if that single one were to disappear, then the world as representation would no longer exist.
 Therefore these halves are inseparable even in thought, for each of the two has meaning and existence only through and for the other; each exists with the other and vanishes with it."].